spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-content-and-search-attribute-cart-based-catalog-personalization-spryker-commerce-os/tutorial-boosting-cart-based-search.md

 Based on the colors of the products in the user's cart, the catalog should first display products that have the same color.
 Let’s say, for example, that there’s a red product in the cart, then the top results in the catalog should also contain red products.

-To solve the challenge, follow the instructions below.
+To solve the challenge, use instructions from the following sections.

 ## Preparation